Wildlife Watching and Nature Trails

 • The North Tract (12,160 acres) of the refuge, including the wilderness area, is open to hiking

 and horseback riding.

 Waterfowl, sandhill crane, quail, dove, pheasant, feral hog, rabbit, and deer hunting are available at the refuge during hunting season.
-For more information, see the current Hunting Regulations Fact Sheet, the bag limit chart, and the Public Hunting Areas Map.
-You may also contact us at (575) 622-6755 or email email@example.com.
+For more information, you may contact us at (575) 622-6755 or email firstname.lastname@example.org.